Mumbai Academy of the Moving Image: 2015 to 2023

 In 2015, board member Anupama Chopra (one of the financial contributors for the 2014 edition) took over as Festival Director, while convincing filmmaker Kiran Rao to become the chairperson of MAMI.
 That year, the festival also gained two title sponsors in the form of telecommunications giant Jio and media conglomerate Star India.
 The festival would hence be branded as the 'Jio MAMI Mumbai Film Festival with Star' through the 2019 edition, following which the festival lost Star India as a title sponsor.

 Following on the heels of the 21st edition of the festival in 2019, the 22nd edition was scheduled to take place in 2020, but it was eventually postponed to 2021 due to the COVID-19 pandemic.
 It was then cancelled in 2021 due to 'logistical and financial challenges'.
 In February and March 2022, films selected for the 22nd edition were screened online, even as filmmakers whose films had been chosen for the festival demanded physical screenings for their films.

 The festival returned in 2023 as a 10-day physical event to be held in October and November that year.
 It dropped the edition number from the title, instead using the year of the edition.

 The Jio MAMI Mumbai Film Festival 2023 introduced the South Asia Competition as its main competition, inviting films from filmmakers of South Asia (with the exception of Pakistan) and the South Asian diaspora.
 Over 250 films were screened during this edition of the festival, and a special section of the programme was dedicated to screening films that had been selected for the cancelled 22nd edition of the festival.

 2024 to present

 Jio's sponsorship of the festival ended with the 2023 edition, and in June 2024, Festival Director Anupama Chopra stepped down from her position, making way for filmmaker and archivist Shivendra Singh Dungarpur who took over as interim Festival Director.
 2024 was hence described by MAMI as a 'period of transition'.

 Despite the lack of a title sponsor, the 2024 edition of the festival was scheduled as a six-day event from 19 to 24 October 2024.
 This edition of the festival was planned to be drastically smaller in scale compared to previous editions.

+In July 2025, the Mumbai Academy of Moving Image announced that the 2025 edition of the MAMI Mumbai Film Festival was cancelled due to an ongoing organisational restructuring.